varletjs/varlet/packages/varlet-ui/src/style-provider/docs/en-US.md

 ### Function Call

-A functional call is to update variables directly on `:root`, which is suitable for situations where a global update style is required
+A functional call is to update variables directly on `:root`, which is suitable for situations where a global update style is required.

 ```html
 <script setup>